t3n0/notes/notes/python/cython.md

 python cythonize.py build_ext --inplace
 ```

+Both the above methods 1. and 2. perform the same task.
+They produce a `.c` file from the cython `.pyx` module.
+The advantage of method 1. is that it is just easier to type, so it can be useful during development of a very simple project.
+Method 2. is more flexible, because we can declare compiler options (such as `openMP`) that are necessary with more complex projects.

 Notes:
 - `-i` means inplace, i.e. the `.c` files are created in the same folder of the `.pyx` files;
 - `-a` means annotation, an html file containing info about the cython to C conversion is also created (this is very important to further optimize the code).
 - the speed up mostly comes from **declaring the types** of the variables inside the for loop.
 Cython uses the `cdef` keyword to do that;
 - also, the above code is not fully optimized.
 The `f(x)` funcntion has no declared type.
-Declaring the type of `f(x)` can further boost the speed up, see [here](https://cython.readthedocs.io/en/latest/src/quickstart/cythonize.html);
+Declaring the type of `f(x)` can further boost the speed up, see [here](https://cython.readthedocs.io/en/latest/src/quickstart/cythonize.html).
-- finally, I find it convenient to have a `cythonize.sh` script where I list all the modules I need to cythonize.

-## 2. The `setup.py` file
+## The `setup.py` file

 Once we have all our `.c` modules in place, we just have to tell setuptools where they are in order to build the distribution.\
 This is done by writing a very specific `setup.py` file in the base folder, close to the usual `pyproject.toml`.\